ruricaru/ruricaru.github.io/_pages/teaching.md

 author_profile: true
 ---

-Courses I taught in the Masters of Bioinformatics:
+Courses I teach in the Masters of Bioinformatics of Bordeaux:

 * Introduction to Algorithmics
 * Omics and Bioinformatics
 * Methods and Algorithms for Next Generation Sequencing data

-Some of the courses I gave in the Computer Science Undergraduate Program:
+Some of the courses I give (or gave) in the Computer Science Undergraduate Program of Bordeaux University:

 * C programming
 * Python programming